pavlarsen/Final_Project/README.md

 ## SQL
-TODO: Explain the data loading process
+After completing the Data Preprocessing step, we loaded our tables into PosgreSQL (you can find the schema in the 'SQL' folder).
+Before doing this, however, we had some minor data issues that we had to fix, such as different ID names for a few countries.
+Fortunately, we were able to solve these issues quickly.

-Once the tables were uploaded successfully to PgAdmin, we created a new table what would join the two main tables (country data and migrant population).
-For this step we use the following squema:
+Once the tables were uploaded successfully to PgAdmin, we created a new table that would join the two main tables (country data and migrant population).
+For this step we used the following schema:

 ![Captura de pantalla 2023-03-08 a la(s) 20 12 38](https://user-images.githubusercontent.com/113866707/223898074-93964fe9-f0ab-4afa-ac2c-755cde0a5d96.png)

-The final output was the new "migration data" table which we used for the Machine Learning algorithm.
+The final output was the new "Migration_Data" table which we used for the Machine Learning algorithm.

 ---